na-na-hi/renget/archive/alichat.md

 #Ali:Chat Style (v1.5)
-!!!info (Feel free to send feedback to AliCat - Ali#2222)
+!!!info (Feel free to send feedback to AliCat - .alicat on Discord)
 	**NOTE for v1.5: WIP, going to be redoing everything for SillyTavern ("ST"), including more examples and including ST's features**

 	**SillyTavern (dev) -> https://github.com/Cohee1207/SillyTavern/tree/dev**